 Consolidate the Change

 At this stage, people have formed new relationships and become comfortable with their routines.
-Celebrate successes at every opportunity, informally within the Academy as well as formally across the rest of the organisation by inviting your internal customers into the dialogue.
+Celebrate successes at every opportunity, informally within the team and division as well as formally across the rest of the organisation by inviting your internal customers into the dialogue.